Light-Wizzard/RealityApplication/README.md

 You need a modern CPU and GPU that will run Unreal or Unitiy Games if you want to run in a Game mode, or VR or AR mode, otherwise, you should be able to run the appliations written in Qt 6 and above, or the lastest .Net MAUI, so you need to have these applications or SDK installed.

+## Realitiy

+Reality is what we sense through visual sight, audible sounds, or touch, just 3 of our main senses, but we have senses for smell, and taste, but those are not functions we can program an environment to cover, we have no smell or taste controls, so our reality is limited to what controls we have now, but we can talk about building these controls because smell and taste are controls we can add, but how they smell and taste will be up to you.

+Not everyone can see or hear or might have an impairment, as I do, so this project is about multiple forms of presentation, a way of saying we have sight, sound, and touch, and that can include braille, so I will try to address how to create VR or AR gear for those with disabilities.

 ### End of File